magpiemodel/magpiemodel.github.io/_tutorials/t06_startScript.md

 With MAgPIE having a lot of modules and settings which can be changed and used in various combinations, it becomes imperative that a user be able to change a lot of settings concurrently.
-This can be achieved by changing the config file (from tutorial series 3) for turning on or off module realizations and other settings.
+This can be achieved by changing the config file (from tutorial 2) for turning on or off module realizations and other settings.

 ## Getting started

 Before we write our own starting script, it is important to know what a start script really does.
-Let’s have a look at tutorial 3 again and see the last part of the exercise where we started a model run.
+Let’s have a look at tutorial 1 again and see the last part of the exercise where we started a model run.
 For this, we first opened a command line prompt in the cloned MAgPIE folder and ran the following command: